 Nature lovers will be in their element with numerous cycling and walking trails surrounding Zrnovo, suitable for all abilities.
 Just pack up a picnic and let you feet or wheels lead the way.

 Within half an hour walk you will reach the fascinating natural beauty site of Kocje, one of Croatia's Protected Landscapes.
 This offers a wonderful walk through, over and around magical rock formations that truly arouse the imagination – great fun for the kids (and the big kids!).
 Think Lord of the Rings!
-Why combine a guided walk to Kocje with a lesson about the herbs found growing locally in the area.
+Enjoy a guided walk here with a picnic lunch.

 With several traditional and family run restaurants in Zrnovo, you won't get hungry.
 Specialities include slow cooked lamb, veal or goat meat (peka) and zrnovska makaruni, a local pasta.
-And how about having a go at preparing the makaruni and of course sampling the dish at a local konoba afterwards?
+How about learning how to make peka or have a go at preparing makaruni and of course sampling the dishes at a local konoba afterwards?

 Explore the tranquil Adriatic Sea and marvel at its aqua colours at one of the small pebbled bays located close to Zrnovo in the Defora region on the south coast.
 Our favourites include Orlandusa, Rasohatica and Pavja Luka.